 A Hierophant is seldom found without a large pouch containing ritual offerings (such as incense and herbs), a firestarter, candles, and colorful powders or chalks with which to inscribe ritual sigils.
 Hierphants carry a copy of the Ixaba and notebook bound in ornate island hardwoods carved with warding sigils, the latter book being used to account for their own ritual practices in real time.
-Most Hierophants also carry a walking stick and dress in cloaks featuring woven patterns in the style of the local culture, such as woven palm lattice print among the High Rostran mountain villages or slate-blue geometric tesselations among the New Cobalt Protectorate clanholds.
+Most Hierophants also carry a fighting oar as a walking stick and dress in cloaks featuring woven patterns in the style of the local culture, such as woven palm lattice print among the High Rostran mountain villages or slate-blue geometric tesselations among the New Cobalt Protectorate clanholds.
 Hierophants expecting to enscribe certain ritual sigils may prepare ritual foods ahead of time as more specific offerings to the spirit to be contacted (i.e. a deceased relative's favorite types of confections or bait for a certain type of powerful sea creature).
+Oar-markers are conditional accoutrements for Hierophants, as they are generally only carried when sigils are planned to be inscribed in the names of Ixutabmut or Ixaumosana (i.e. in the case of funerary rites).
+Hierophants are familiar with the appropriate placement of markers, though they may engage outside contractors to create them.
+However, Knappist Hierophants - sometimes known as Forgemasters - are obliged by their connection to the Knapper of Spirits to create their own oar-markers and the tools to make them.
 The Hierophant's apprentice(s) count as extensions of the Hierophant themself for the purpose of performing particularly wide-spanning rituals (i.e. the etching of sigils to protect coastlines against Ixulova Tun) and are thusly considered as part of a Hierophant's ritual implements.

 Grounds for Removal/Dismissal